himanshusaini11/DataScience/Project3-SECOMSemiconductorYieldPrediction/ProjectReport.md

 ## Acknowledgments

-This project used AI‑assisted tooling (OpenAI ChatGPT via the Codex CLI) for editorial support, code refactoring, and documentation.
+This project used AI‑assisted tooling (OpenAI ChatGPT) for editorial support, and documentation.
 All data preparation, modeling, evaluation, and conclusions were implemented, reviewed, and validated by the author, and the results are reproducible from the included notebooks and artifacts.